espruino/EspruinoDocs/devices/mosfets.md

 ![Several MOSFETs on an Espruino board](onboard.jpg)

 A MOSFET (Metal Oxide-Semiconductor Field Effect Transistor) is a semiconductor device that can be used as a solid state switch.
 These are useful for controlling loads that draw more current, or require higher voltage, than a GPIO pin can supply.
+In their off state, MOSFETs are non-conducting, while in their on state, they have an extremely low resistance - often measured in milliohms.

 MOSFETs have three pins, Source, Drain, and Gate.
 The source is connected to ground (or the positive voltage, in a p-channel MOSFET), the drain is connected to the load, and the gate is connected to a GPIO pin on the Espruino.
-The *voltage* on the gate determines whether current can flow from the drain to the load - no current flows to or from the gate (unlike a bipolar junction transistor) - this means that if the gate is allowed to float, the FET may turn on, or off, in response to ambient electrical fields.
+The *voltage* on the gate determines whether current can flow from the drain to the load - no current flows to or from the gate (unlike a bipolar junction transistor) - this means that if the gate is allowed to float, the FET may turn on, or off, in response to ambient electrical fields, or very tiny currents.
+As demonstration, one can wire up a MOSFET normally, except connecting nothing to the drain, and then touch the gate while holding either ground or a positive voltage - even through your body's resistance, you can turn the FET on and off!
 Therefor, it is recommended that a pulldown resistor be placed between the gate and the drain.

-In their on state, modern MOSFETs have very low resistance.
+MOSFETs can only be used as a switch in one direction; they have a diode between source and drain in the other direction (in other words, if the drain (on an N-channel device) falls below the voltage on the source, current will flow from the source to the drain).
+This diode, the "body diode" is a consequence of the manufacturing process.
+This is not to be confused with the diode sometimes placed between the drain and the power supply for the load - this is separate, and should be included if you are driving an inductive load.

 Except where noted, this section assumes use of an N-channel enhancement mode MOSFET.